adamjmurray/ableton-launchpad-sequencer/README.md

 ### Building the app for distribution

+This part is a little tricky because it requires a few manaul steps.
+First run:

+    cake release

+Then:

+0. open the example Live set
+0. open the launchpad-sequencer
+  * Freeze the Max patcher
+  * Save the Max patcher
+0. Open the launchpad-sequencer-proxy device
+  * Freeze the Max patcher
+  * Save the Max patcher
+0. Save the Live set

+And finally, back on the command line, run:

     cake dist

-and you should end up with a zip file in the "dist" folder that contains the application and example project.
+You should end up with a zip file in the "dist" folder that contains the application and example project.